 I am a Mum to Ollie (a 4 & a half year old delicious young man with the most amazing smile), a wife to Al (who is selectively deaf during sports news) and a feeder of Gatsby the cat.
 These 3 boys are very important in my life.

 To people at my current school, I am a ‘teacher’ of Chemistry and Science who is a bit nerdy and possibly a bit crazy due to my love of IT and Polyanna attitude.
 I moved from a decile 10 integrated girls school with a snazy 1:1 program to a decile 6 state school without a BYOD policy.
 Which is where this blog comes in, I am hoping to document my journey through helping to implement a policy for the school and comment on what I find useful, awful and everything in between.
 And possibly my learning experience teaching boys (4 years teaching girls did not prepare me for a co-ed class), parenting and other challenges life throws my way.
 I am wanting to learn more about what I do and how to do it better, and this blog will document some of that.

-Along with Matt Nicoll and Chhaya Narayan, I helped to set up #scichatNZ, a twice weekly twitter chat for Science educators which has developed into an amazing source of inspiration and learning for me.
-I am honoured to be a Microsoft innovative Educator Fellow and am part of the Microsoft Innovative Educator program and a Microsfot surface expert.
+Along with Matt Nicoll and Chhaya Narayan, I helped to set up #scichatNZ, a twitter chat ‘community’ for Science educators which has developed into an amazing source of inspiration and learning for me.
+I am honoured to be a Microsoft innovative Educator Fellow and am part of the Microsoft Innovative Educator program and a Microsoft surface expert.
 I am also involved with Hands on at Otago at the University of Otago and love that week of serious fun.

-To my friends I am obnoxious, a good cook, and honest to a fault (I think most of my friends would say something like this) And competitive, especially on the football field.
+To my friends I am obnoxious, a good cook, crocheter (really just a collector of wool that sometimes gets made into things) and honest to a fault (I think most of my friends would say something like this) And competitive.

 You can also find out more about me HERE